Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 - Seven hundred grams of dried fruits – Dried fruits like blueberries, cherries, or Saskatoon berries.

-- Extras- Add chopped nuts, raisins, peanut butter, maple syrup, or honey.
-Some would add sugar and chocolate to their Pemmican.
+- Extras: Add chopped nuts, raisins, peanut butter, maple syrup, or honey to your Pemmican.
+Some people also add sugar and chocolate.

 Instructions: